How to Build an Ideal Critique Partner Relationship

 Your critique partner doesn't need to write the exact same style of story as you do, but if you want to receive truly valuable feedback on your work, you'll need to forge a relationship with someone who has a strong understanding of your genre and age market.

-#3: Level of Experience
+#3: Level of experience

 Generally, critique partners find themselves in similar positions in their writing lives.
 This is how they can offer one another the best feedback and support.
 It's perfectly okay to find a mentor to invest in your writing life, of course, or to mentor another writer yourself.
 But when it comes to a true critique partner relationship, you'll likely want to find someone who's on the same playing field.